Gambia Flag Home Page National Emblem

 C. nucifera is unknown in the wild state.
 In the coastal areas of the tropics and subtropics where it is grown, it requires a hot, moist climate and deep alluvial or loamy soil, thriving especially near the seaboard, but also considerable distance inland, provided climatic conditions and soil are suitable.
 Rocky, laterite or stagnant soils are unsuitable.

 The tall varieties reproduce by cross-pollination.
 Male flowers open first, producing pollen for about 2 weeks.
 Female flowers are not usually receptive until about 3 weeks after the opening of the inflorescence, making cross-pollination the usual pattern.
-Wind is the main pollinating agent.
+Wind coming from the Atlantic Ocean is the main pollinating agent.
 Reproduction in dwarf varieties is generally through self -pollination.
 Female flowers are receptive about a week after the male flowers open, both ending at about the same time.
 C. nucifera flowers approximately after the 6th year.

 Seed has no dormancy, and growth of embryo and seedling is continuous.
-Germination may begin while the fruits are still attached to the palm, as can happen in the Malayan Dwarf and San Blas.
+Germination may begin while the fruits are still attached to the palm tree.
 Tissue culture is a popular method of vegetative propagation for producing a large number of progeny.
 For seed propagation, nuts are collected from selected mother palms or special seed gardens.

 Food: Copra, the dried coconut endosperm, contains an edible cooking oil (coconut oil).
-The apical region of C. nucifera (‘millionaire salad’) is a food delicacy in areas where it is grown.
+The apical region of C. nucifera is a food delicacy in areas where it is grown.
 Other food derivatives of coconut include coconut chips, coconut jam, coconut honey, coconut candy and other desserts.
-Fodder: Copra meal and coconut cake, the residues of oil extraction from copra containing approximately 20% protein, 45% carbohydrate, 11% fibre, fat, minerals and moisture, are used in cattle feed rations.
-Apiculture: C. nucifera is an important pollen source for honey production.
-Where sap is tapped from unopened inflorescences for toddy-making, many bees drain in the collecting pots.
-The honey may be greenish-yellow like the motor oil and crystal clear if monofloral.
-Granulation is medium (takes up to 3 months).
-Fuel: The high moisture content of C. nucifera wood and the difficulty of splitting it has made it relatively unpopular as firewood.
-Coconut shell charcoal is a major source of domestic fuel in the Philippines.
-It is also exported to Japan and the USA.
-Coconut oil can be used as a substitute for diesel oils, for electric generating plants and motor vehicles.
-However, this use is non-economic in most situations at the present prices of fuel oil.
-Fibre: Three types of fibres are obtained from the coconut husks: mat fibre or yarn fibre, used in making mats; bristle fibre, used for brush making; and mattress fibre, used in stuffing mattresses and in upholstery.
-Leaflets are used in braiding mats, baskets and hats.
-Timber: C. nucifera timber has traditionally been used in tropical countries for the structural framework of houses.
+Fuel: The high moisture content of C. nucifera palm wood and the difficulty of splitting it has made it relatively unpopular as firewood.
+Coconut shell charcoal is a minor part of fuel wood.
+Fibre: Three types of fibres are obtained from the coconut husks: mat fibre or yarn fibre, used in making baskets, mats; bristle fibre, used for brush making; and mattress fibre, used in stuffing mattresses and in upholstery.
+Leaflets are used in braiding mats, baskets and Samakat (cattle herders') hats.
+Timber: C. nucifera timber has traditionally been used in Gambia for the structural framework of houses.
 Coconut timber taken from the lower and middle parts of the trunk can be used for load-bearing structures in buildings, such as frames, floors and trusses.
-Coconut trunks can be used for poles, as they have great strength and flexibility.
-The wood can also be used for furniture and parquet flooring.
-Lipids: The oil contains fatty alcohol and glycerine used in soaps, detergents, shampoos cosmetics, pharmaceuticals and explosives.
-Alcohol: Sap from the tender, unopened inflorescence (coconut palm sap) is used in the producing areas for toddy, or tuba, a beverage obtained by natural fermentation.
-Tuba contains 6-7.5% alcohol.
-The distillation of fermented coconut toddy yields a spirit called arrack, produced commercially in Sri Lanka and the Philippines.
-Other products: Coconut-shell flour, obtained from grinding clean, mature coconut shells to fine powder, is used as a filler in thermoplastic industry and an abrasive for cleaning machinery.
-Coconut-shell charcoal may be processed further into activated carbon that has many industrial applications, including general water purification, crystalline sugar preparation and gold purification.
-The edible mushrooms of the genus Auricularis grow well on coconut stems and are readily sold in China and elsewhere.
+Coconut trunks can be used for poles, as they have great flexibility and strength.
+The wood can also be used for furniture and parquet flooring when sufficiently polished.
+Lipids: The oil contains fatty alcohol and glycerine used in soaps, detergents, shampoos, pharmaceuticals and cosmetics..
+Alcohol: Sap from the tender, unopened inflorescence (coconut palm tree sap) is used in the producing areas for an alcoholic beverage obtained by natural fermentation.
+This drink contains 6-7.5% alcohol.
+The distillation of fermented coconut toddy yields a spirit called Cana, produced on a small-scale commercial basis in Gambia.
+Other products: Coconut-shell flour, obtained from grinding clean, mature coconut shells to fine powder, is used as an abrasive for cleaning machinery.
+Coconut-shell charcoal may be processed further into activated carbon that has many industrial applications.